realnedsanders/Coordination-Trilemma/docs/docker-setup.md

 # Docker Setup for LaTeX Compilation

+**Last Updated:** 2025-11-17
+**Audience:** Builders

 ## What This Does

 This setup lets you compile your LaTeX paper **without installing LaTeX** on your computer.
-Everything runs inside a Docker container with a complete TeX Live distribution.
+Everything runs inside a Docker container with our custom Alpine-based TeX Live distribution (~500MB-1GB, much smaller than full TeX Live ~4-5GB).

 ## Installation